dlopezyse/AI-for-Education/Directory of Alternative Technologies.md

 # 🌐 Directory of Alternative Technologies

-A directory to reduce dependency on dominant tech services, foster more diverse, private, and resilient technology ecosystems by using international or more private and secure alternatives.
+A directory designed to reduce dependency on dominant tech platforms by highlighting international, privacy-first, and secure alternatives that foster more diverse, resilient, and sovereign digital ecosystems.

 ## 🔍 Search Engines